BEAST2-Dev/hmc/_pages/hmc/treelog/fileName.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose treelog file Name
+title: BEAST 2 Help Me Choose Tree log -- file name
 tags: []
 ---

-## treelog file Name
+## Tree log -- file name

 Name of the file, or stdout if left blank.
 File names can be parameterised, and there are a few build-in parameters: